elcuervo/elcuervo.co/_posts/2013-11-17-airplay-the-comeback.markdown

 I need to thank the great developers, the ones that stayed awake for nights just to find a bug, I need to do it more.
-For that exact reason I built [Hugware](http://hugware.org) some time ago since most developers will be extremelly happy with just a thank you.
+For that exact reason I built [Hugware](http://hugware.org) some time ago since most developers will be extremely happy with just a thank you.

 [Airplay](https://github.com/elcuervo/airplay) is what is is now thanks to the people around the project.
-I cheer today for the people that belived in me even when I was not that sure.
+I cheer today for the people that believed in me even when I was not that sure.

 There's a lot of future for the gem, for the CLI and for a bunch of spinoffs of